Last updated: April 2023

 One up and coming category not always mentioned on lists provided by Pinterest is the business category.
 If you offer B2B services, there are growing opportunities to gain traffic from Pinterest – especially if you have a blog providing helpful info and resources.

-Pinterest SEO
+Pinterest SEO Tips

 Before you pin anything, it is SO important that you conduct keyword research to ensure your efforts are not wasted.
-The keywords you find should be used in the titles and descriptions of both pins and boards.
+The keywords you find should be used in the titles and descriptions of both your pins and boards.

 To find suitable keywords, search on Pinterest itself – don’t use Google search term keywords (for example) as many won’t be relevant.
 Use keywords from the Pinterest search bar suggested keywords and from the pin descriptions and board descriptions of other accounts in your niche – but don’t copy descriptions word for word.